PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 TODO
 -->

-#### Direct Actuator Control
+#### Direct Actuator Control Setpoint (DirectActuatorsSetpointType)

 Actuators can be directly controlled using the [px4_ros2::DirectActuatorsSetpointType](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/px4_ros2_cpp/include/px4_ros2/control/setpoint_types/direct_actuators.hpp) setpoint type.
 Motors and servos can be set independently.
 Be aware that the assignment is vehicle and setup-specific.
 For example to control a quadrotor, you need to set the first 4 motors according to its [output configuration](../concept/control_allocation.md).

 :::note